ManonMarchand/three_component_model/README.md

 - [ ] TC model on one flow curve - possible comparison with HB - AIC, Chisquare (marco julie)
     * exponent HB as function of temperature
+    * note for Marco : maybe use the sample_ID 20210716006 and the temperature of 20°C for this flow curve ?
+It's my standard sample.

 - [ ] TC parameters vs temperature (manon)